mjheitland/tfaurora/README.md

-# tfaurora - create Aurora database
+# tfaurora - create Aurora database and a ec2 db jumpbox to test the db connection

 ## Intro